sggithi/trend-aware-newsrec/README.md

 # Personalized News Recommendation

 This repository contains PyTorch implementations of trend-aware news recommendation methods, created for Final project in DS535 class.
+In this project, a dynamic CTR prediction model was integrated into NRMS to incorporate popularity into the click score for news recommendation.
+The time steps were divided into 2-hour intervals, and the CTR sequence from previous time steps was used to predict the CTR for the next time step.
+The CTR sequence is input into an LSTM, which outputs the predicted CTR score.
+This predicted CTR socre is then combined with the matching score based on semantic information using a weighted sum.